-EcoHaus is proud to have accreditation to the following organisations:
+ecoHaus Glazing Solutions are proud to have accreditation to the following glazing and governing organisations:

 The Passivhaus Trust